 - Children aged 10 to 12 may participate in trekking excursions but the family must hire a private assistant guide.

 - Children aged 12 and up are welcome to participate in all activities and are treated as adults.

 - Check our Children discount policy for more details.

 In Torres del Paine and throughout Patagonia transport is in minivans that normally seat from 8 to 14 people.
-Pick up / Drop off times shown in the Weekly Transfer Board are approximate and will be confirmed locally by our operations team.
+Pick-up / Drop-off times will be confirmed locally by our operations team.
 An exclusive toll-free emergency number will be available for anyone needing additional support while they are in Chile.

 The Patagonian Andes is very exposed to winds that circle the Antarctic landmass.
 In addition, the strong marine influence and the effect of the Southern Patagonia Icefield make the weather hard to predict.
 In spring or early summer, fine weather may deteriorate almost without warning, bringing rain and even snow.
 Even in summer (December to March), you should come prepared to find strong cold winds (up to 130km/hr) and rainfall.
 The summer’s average temperature is 11ºC/52ºF (24ºCmax, 2ºC min).
 However, just as quickly as the weather turns nasty, it can become lovely and sunny.
 So come prepared for all types of weather!

 Read more about the weather in Patagonia here

 Passengers need to be prepared for summer and winter all at once.
 Essential equipment includes:

 - One day backpack (10liters - to carry a camera, glasses, raincoat, etc)